Law Related Service Guidelines and Policies

 Social activities may not count as service hours.

 Service hours must be submitted within 14 days of completion.
 If you have an on-going project please record your hours as you achieve them.
-Hours submitted after 14 days will be approved only at the discretion of Dean Natkin.
+Hours submitted after 14 days will be approved only at the discretion of Professor Natkin.